roxk/idlgen/README.md

 Idlgen ouputs build logs to Output -> Build window.
 Look at what is failing and see if you need a rebuild.
 Remove `pch.h.gch`, clean the resolution, and rebuild usually fixes it.
 Please file a bug report if you have minimal reproducible steps, thank you!

+### undefined symbol "InitializeComponent"

+Make sure your `.h` file has DependenUpon set to your `.xaml` file.
+Otherwise XAML compiler would NOT include `.g.hpp` in `XamlTypeInfo.g.cpp`

 ## Incremental Adoption in Existing Codebase

 1. Know that your existing idl can coexist with idlgen, by simply not touching the relevant .idl and .h files.